 Swipe fees are a percentage of the transaction that banks take from retailers each time a credit card is swiped to pay for a purchase, averaging about 2 percent.
 Banks also took a percentage of the transaction for debit cards until October 2011, when they were capped at 21 cents per transaction (down from an average of about 45 cents) under the Dodd-Frank Consumer Protection and Wall Street Reform Act.
-Before adoption of Dodd-Frank, combined credit card and debit card swipe fees had tripled over the previous decade to reach an estimated $50 billion a year.
+Before adoption of Dodd-Frank, combined credit card and debit card swipe fees had tripled over the previous decade to an estimated $50 billion a year.

 Why it Matters to Retailers

 NRF Advocates for Swipe Fee Reform

 NRF has led the retail industry’s fight over swipe fees and related issues for two decades, both in court and in Congress.